-I started teaching in adult education 20 years ago with the VHS (‘Volkshochschule’) Ostkreis Hannover, which is a public institution for further education.
+I started teaching in adult education over 25 years ago with the VHS (‘Volkshochschule’) Ostkreis Hannover, which is a public institution for further education.
 A friend of mine was already giving English courses at the time and asked me if I would be interested in doing so myself.
 At that time, considering something like standing in front of a group of adults actually in charge of whatever was supposed to go on was a completely terrifying idea and I will never forget my first scheduled class session: it didn’t seem as if the group would be big enough to actually take place, and we were waiting for more to come.
 I don’t remember how the situation was eventually resolved, I just know that had the class been cancelled I’m not sure I would have ever gone into teaching.
 However, it did take place, and I have been teaching ever since.

 After graduation, I got a little lecturing job at my university: Introduction to Linguistics.
 Introductory courses were always quite large, and needless to say, despite my experience at the VHS, again I was terrified.
 And again, everything went fine, and the course and I had a good time together.
 For my first university seminar I was quite happy to receive some positive feedback from one or the other student.